 - Customs doesn’t bother us.
 You can’t fly under the radar forever.
 Customs has a program of Quick Response Audits that can target any size importer on a single issue.
 And it’s surprising to see how many penalties are issued to long-established importers.

 - Our broker takes care of everything.
 As the importer of record, under 19 USC 1484, you hold the legal responsibility for all aspects of the entry.
 The broker is only a conduit to Customs on your behalf.
 You cannot outsource the responsibility.

 We’ve scared the bejesus out of you and we sincerely apologize for that, but we are only looking out for your best interest.
 There’s an easy solution to this: If you don’t have a compliance program, get one started now.
 If you do have one in place, make sure it is reviewed by an expert.

 If you work with a Customs broker, they could be a great resource for this type of consulting.
 Some companies go as far as evaluating the services of a Customs attorney; however, Customs brokers are licensed by Customs and are usually more cost effective.

 You’re even able to find companies that will do an assessment of your program and advise you on whether you need further help.
-For example, Shapiro offers Import or Export Compliance Appraisal services for a flat fee of $250 (see, we told you it was affordable!).
+For example, Shapiro offers Import or Export Compliance Appraisal services.
 Contact us if you’d like more information or just need a kind ear to listen to your trade compliance worries.

 Get Shap Blog via Email